Amphotericin B: Deoxycholate

 The original formulation uses sodium deoxycholate to improve solubility.
 Amphotericin B deoxycholate (ABD) is administered intravenously.
 As the original formulation of amphotericin, it is often referred to as "conventional" amphotericin.

 Liposomal

 To improve the tolerability of amphotericin and reduce toxicity, researchers developed several lipid formulations.
 Liposomal formulations have been found to have less renal toxicity than deoxycholate, and fewer infusion-related reactions.
 They are more expensive than amphotericin B deoxycholate.

 AmBisome (liposomal amphotericin B; LAMB) is a liposomal formulation of amphotericin B for injection and consists of a mixture of phosphatidylcholine, cholesterol and distearoyl phosphatidylglycerol that in aqueous media spontaneously arrange into unilamellar vesicles that contain amphotericin B. It was developed by NeXstar Pharmaceuticals (acquired by Gilead Sciences in 1999).
-It was approved by the FDA in 1997.
+It was approved by the United States Food and Drug Administration (FDA) in 1997.
 It is marketed by Gilead in Europe and licensed to Astellas Pharma (formerly Fujisawa Pharmaceuticals) for marketing in the US, and Sumitomo Pharmaceuticals in Japan.